How To Write A Song: That Will Make You Better

 Chords will add depth and richness to your song.
 Here's how to determine chords:

-• Basic Chords: Use simple chords like C, G, Am, and F. So, these are the most used chords in most popular songs.
+• Basic Chords: Use simple chords like C, G, Am, and F. These are the most used chords in popular songs.

 • Try out progressions: Try some different chord progressions.
 And then see where they fit best.
 It is a combination of I-IV-V or C-F-G.